Chapter 53 – Sabotaged by Austemba Tokyo

 But he advised against seeking damages.
 He knew how the Murdoch people operated in the law courts.

-He offered to provide the needed lawyer’s letter, with a demand the errors of fact corrected in print, which was done.
+He offered to provide the needed lawyer’s letter, with a demand the errors of fact be corrected in print, which was done.

 Even editors at The Australian had been forced to realise some atrocity had occurred.